 The results of the study revealed four critical practical implications that can be applied to improve the effectiveness of the Lockout Tagout (LOTO) system when working on ships.
-First, the developed training program not only provides theoretical knowledge, but also improves the crew's practical abilities in implementing Lockout Tagout procedures.
+First, the training program developed does not only provide theoretical knowledge, but also encourages the practical ability of the crew in implementing the Lockout Tagout procedure.
 The training concept emphasizes simulation of real conditions, case studies of previous accidents, and direct practice on board the ship.
 Second, the development of the Lockout Tagout procedure must be able to adapt to the diversity of engine systems on the ship.
 The proposed approach includes detailed mapping of the characteristics of each type of engine, development of specific guidelines for each system, and flexible mechanisms that allow modification of the procedure according to technical needs.
-Third, the design of comprehensive LOTO documentation includes the creation of standardized guidelines, detailed recording of each locking and tagging process, and a tracking system that allows tracing the history of procedure implementation.
-Fourth, a systematic approach to building a safety culture involves a series of tiered interventions.
-It begins with commitment from top management, continuous socialization, recognition of good safety practices, and the establishment of a dedicated safety team on each ship.
+Third, the design of comprehensive LOTO docu $mentation\ includes\ the\ creation\ of\ standardized\ guidelines,\ detailed\ recording\ of\ each$ locking and tagging process, and a tracking system that allows tracing the history of $procedure\ implementation.\ Fourth, a\ systematic\ approach\ to\ building\ a\ safety\ culture$ involves a series of tiered interventions.
+Starting from top management commitment, continuous socialization, appreciation for good safety practices, to the formation of a special safety team on each ship.